UI vs UX Designer: Everything You Need to Know

 Remember, while this outlines a typical progression, individual paths can vary based on the company, project, and personal career choices.
 It's also common for professionals to transition between UI and UX roles or branch into related areas like Product Design or User Research based on interests and opportunities.

-UI vs UX Designers: FAQ
+UI Vs UX Designers: FAQ

-Q: Do UI and UX designers need to know how to code?
+Do UI and UX designers need to know how to code?

 UI Designers: While it's beneficial for a UI designer to have a basic understanding of coding (e.g., HTML, CSS) to ensure designs are feasible, it's not a strict requirement.
 Their primary concern is the visual representation.